CS-257-S22/team-project-team-jbsy/README.md

 -----------------------------

-## 2. Getting a detailed H1b-Visa Information for a specific Company
+## 2. Getting a detailed H-1b Visa Information for a specific Company

 ### Syntax:

-* python3 main.py dummyData.csv --company "comapny name"
+* python3 main.py dummyData.csv --company "company name"
 ### Parameters
 * dummyData.csv is the database the contains all the H1-b visa information that is used by the program

-* "comapany name" can be replaced by the user with a specific company name to obtain information about H1b-visa for that comp
+* "company name" can be replaced by the user with a specific company name to obtain information about H1b-visa for that comp

 ### Example:
 ---------------------------------